Week-by-week guide to pregnancy

 Week 25 – your 2nd trimester

 Welcome to week 25!
 You'll need to tell your employers now, if you haven't already, so that you can get maternity pay and benefits.
-It's very likely that they will have guessed anyway, but let them know in writing.
-If your partner plans to take paternity leave, they will need to tell their employer too – did you know that female partners are also entitled to paternity leave?
+If your partner plans to take paternity leave, they will need to tell their employer too.
+Did you know that female partners are also entitled to paternity leave?

 Are you burping a lot?
 It's very common around now.
-You may also be struggling to eat your usual sized portions.
+You may be feeling more full than usual.

 After eating or drinking you could get:

 This is probably indigestion and heartburn.
-Your digestive problems are caused by your growing baby taking over some of the space where your stomach used to be.
-Your hormones and loosening muscles are also to blame.
+Digestive problems are caused by your growing baby taking over some of the space where your stomach used to be.

 It can help to:

 You can also talk to your doctor or midwife about local support groups.
-An organisation called Gingerbread can advise you on everything from benefits to childcare.
+Gingerbread is an organisation for single parent families that can advise you on everything from benefits to childcare.